 #2: Analyze each expense carefully

 Now that you know where your money is going, the next step is to know if you are overpaying in any area.
 For example, you may be able to reduce your overhead on employee labor by improving your scheduling methods.
 You may be able to reduce your inventory purchases to be more in line with what you need right now to improve your working capital.
 Look at each item to determine if it is worthwhile or if there is a less-expensive solution.
+To look after this is in a more concise fashion, it may be best to adopt some form of cloud transformation framework.
+This will allow a more efficient approach to your logistics.

 #3: Build an expense-based budget